About this report

 Graduate education-related debt.
 The amount of debt owed by a doctorate recipient at the time the doctorate is awarded that is directly related to graduate education.

-Non-S&E. Non-science and engineering: A grouping of broad fields of study that includes education, humanities, and other non-science and engineering fields.
+Non-S&E. Non-science and engineering: A grouping of broad fields of study that includes education and humanities.

 Parental educational attainment.
 The highest level of education attained by either parent of a doctorate recipient.